dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 #### Explicitly setting payload values

-Following on from the previous example, let's add a payload property that does not use automatically generated values:
+Following on from the previous example, let's add a payload property that does not use an automatically generated value:

 <!--
     public class PostTag